 These challenges are difficult at the best of times but can become a ticking time bomb when challenged by the patient or their relatives.
 Emotion will often play a part in client unhappiness, usually because they have an underlying illness or condition that they need help with.
 The key to resolving patient concerns, particularly where anger or frustration is evident lies with the demeanour of the care worker and certain de-escalation techniques that can be employed.

 It's important for care workers to remove their own emotions of anger or frustration when dealing with conflict.

 Most situations, regardless of work, can be defused when the challenged party remains calm and removes emotion from the conflict.
 By listening carefully to the complaint, acknowledging the patient's concerns and more importantly providing a plan, all parties can walk away with the time and space they need to process independently their feelings.
 This isn't easy, but with some training and a lot of patience, the ability to resolve conflict can create an atmosphere of greater respect and trust in a vocation that thrives on both.

 Nurses, care assistants, midwives and domestic care workers are all the first line of defence when dealing with an irate patient or relative.
 Identifying these potential problems, before they happen can help negate the conflict quickly and effectively.
 Patients can be frightened and confused, so allaying these fears with understanding and respect will help develop a bond between all parties that can overcome further hurt or upset.

 A common practice in the area of conflict management is to use what is known as the C.L.A.P. method.
-By remembering key aspects of customer service and coupling with conflict resolution through the CLAP abbreviation, you can help de-escalate difficult situations in a passive and calm manner.
+By remembering key aspects of customer service and coupling it with conflict resolution through the CLAP abbreviation, you can help de-escalate difficult situations in a passive and calm manner.

 Take a step back, breathe and remain neutral.